Jane Austen's Niece Weekly Stories

 Monthly insights into Jane’s world through family stories, childhood memories at Chawton House, and glimpses from our private archives.

-Members/Paid Subscription - $10/month or $100/year
+Members/Paid Subscription - US$10/month or US$100/year

 Weekly exclusive articles exploring Jane’s world through family stories, childhood memories at Chawton House, and rare artifacts from our private collection.

-Sustaining Members - $250/year
+Sustaining Members - US$250/year

-Limited to 100 members.
 Preserving heritage for future generations.

 Sustaining Members are cultural heritage supporters who make it possible to preserve Jane Austen’s family legacy for generations to come.
 As the last generation to grow up at Chawton House, my family and I hold irreplaceable memories and stories that will be lost when we’re gone.